 Preparing For Your Surgery

-To help guide you through the process of preparing for surgery, we have clarified the responsibilities of the two departments (as referred to inside this pamphlet) that will contact you prior to your upcoming surgery.
+To help guide you through the process of preparing for surgery, we have clarified the responsibilities of the two departments that will contact you prior to your upcoming surgery.
+The below information can also be found in the Pre-Procedure Instructions brochure.

 Pre-Registration: A non-clinical person from the Registration Department will contact you by telephone about one week prior to your day of service to confirm your address, phone numbers, emergency contact person, insurance information, primary care physician and Advanced Directive status (Living Will and Durable Power of Attorney for Health Care).